rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 **Display**:
 To display the value we use a a simple structural directive called `*rxLet` which binds the `state$` property of the component to its `host element`.
 We can then assign our state observable to a `local template variable`.

-Whenever the bound Observable emits a new value the `rxLet` directive fires `ChangeDetectorRef#markForCheck`.
-The component and its ancestors get marked dirty.
+Whenever the bound Observable emits a new value the `rxLet` directive flags this component and all of its ancestors as dirty.
-`ApplicationRef.tick` fires and re-renders the whole component tree.
-Every component which is marked as dirty gets re-rendered.

 Action:
 The state gets incremented by one whenever the button gets clicked.